W3 Total Cache's W3TotalFail Vulnerability That Leads to Full Defacement (CVE-2014-9414)

 Overview on W3 Total Cache

-“W3 Total Cache improves the user experience of your site by increasing server performance, reducing the download times and providing transparent content delivery network (CDN) integration.”
+“W3 Total Cache improves your site’s user experience by increasing server performance, reducing the download times, and providing transparent content delivery network (CDN) integration.”

-After I have downloaded the plugin (v0.9.4) on my testing wordpress site, I have started testing it for less than 15 minutes.
-In that duration, I have noticed that there is a CSRF token called “_wp_nonce”, so I started checking for bugs on it.
-I have noticed that the CSRF token is not being validated, and there is no additional methods is used to prevent CSRF issues.
-So by deleting it’s value from the request, a successful CSRF attack can be performed.
+After I downloaded the plugin (v0.9.4) on my testing WordPress site, I started testing it for less than 15 minutes.
+I noticed a CSRF token called “_wp_nonce” during that duration, so I started checking for bugs.
+I have seen that the CSRF token is not being validated, and no additional methods are used to prevent CSRF issues.
+So, by deleting its value from the request, a successful CSRF attack can be performed.

-Then I started verifying the issue, and I was able to reproduce the same issue in all the plugin’s requests.
-After that, I started making scenarios on how the CSRF issue can be used to make the biggest damage, and the highest impact on W3 Total Cache users.
+Then, I started verifying the issue, and I was able to reproduce the same issue in all the plugin’s requests.
+After that, I started making scenarios on how the CSRF issue can be used to cause the most significant damage and the highest impact on W3 Total Cache users.

-One of the features that W3 Total Cache is providing is the ability to redirect user-agents that contains a phrase that is mentioned in the plugin’s settings to a specified link.
-The feature is made so administrators can redirect users to mobile version of the site, or similar uses for example.
-It’s a nice feature, but it’s a a great feature to be used to in exploiting the bug and defacing websites.
+One of the features that W3 Total Cache provides is the ability to redirect user agents that contain a phrase mentioned in the plugin’s settings to a specified link.
+The feature is made so administrators can redirect users to the mobile version of the site or similar uses, for example.
+It’s a nice feature but an excellent feature for exploiting the bug and defacing websites.

-I have made a research to gather all the common phrases that is on most user-agents.
-The results of the research showed that the following phrases is used on more than %97 of all user-agents, and %100 of all checked user-agents.
+I have researched to gather all the common phrases on most user agents.
+The research results showed that the following expressions are used on more than %97 of all user agents and %100 of all checked user agents.

 Then, I started writing an exploit for the issue.
-All authenticated wordpress users who loads the exploit, will setup a policy that all user-agents that contains the previous phrases will be redirected to a malicious page.
-Because of the phrases that I wrote exist on more than %97 of all user-agents, everyone will be redirected to the attacker’s page using the exploit.
+All authenticated WordPress users who load the exploit will set up a policy that all user agents that contain the previous phrases will be redirected to a malicious page.
+Because the terms I wrote exist on more than %97 of all user agents, everyone will be redirected to the attacker’s page using the exploit.

 POC: http://packetstormsecurity.com/files/129512/W3-Total-Cache-0.9.4-Cross-Site-Request-Forgery.html